hamza-algohary/SDRAM-verilog/README.md

 endtask
 ```

-These two functions write will help you transfer an entire row between `memory` and `selected_row` register.
+These two functions will help you transfer an entire row between `memory` and `selected_row` register.

 In your code you may use them as follows:
 ```verilog